faouzzz/rails_locales_generator/README.md

 Now you can use the locales generator in your rails 3+ project folder.

-For example, say you have a campaign table in your database and a campaigns resource controller your project that you need locales for:
+If a campaigns table existed in your database you could run:

 ```shell
 rails g locales campaigns
 ```

-Here's what it would create:
+And here's what it would create:

 - config/locales/models/campaigns/en.yml